What to Do in Milos, Greece: 3 Days of Fishing Villages

 WALK: Unlike compact cities, it’d be a fool’s errand to attempt to walk around any of the Cycladic islands.
 The highlights are far too dispersed to justify traveling all that way just to remain in the town closest to the ferry port.
 That said, many whitewashed settlements are built around narrow lanes that cars can’t access.
 Plaka is one such village on Milos that is best traversed on foot, once you park your vehicle in a free lot on the edge of town.

 TAXI: Only 15 taxis operate on the entire island of Milos, serving high-traffic areas including the airport and Adamas port.
-I would not rely on this transit method if possible, as I saw a multitude of passengers from my airplane attempting to call a car to no avail—some couldn’t even secure a reliable cellphone signal by the airport to make the call.
+I would not rely on this transit method if possible, as I saw a multitude of passengers from my flight attempting to call a car to no avail—some couldn’t even secure a reliable cellphone signal by the airport to make the call.

 Pro Tip: